 - 1. Any college or university that provides a curriculum in agriculture, soils, geosciences, and/or environmental science may enter a team in the National Collegiate Soils Contest if it has an interest in the contest and is selected to represent its region. - 2.
-To compete in the National Collegiate Soils Contest a college or university must be affiliated with the SASES. - 3.
-The number of teams competing in the National Collegiate Soils Contest from each region shall be determined by the number of colleges and universities ("institutions") competing in each regional contest.
-The number of teams from each region shall be determined as follows: - (a) If three or fewer teams from different institutions compete in a regional contest, all teams go to the national contest. - (b) If four to seven teams from different institutions compete in a regional contest, three teams go to the national contest. - (c) If eight or nine teams from different institutions compete in a regional contest, four teams go to the national contest. - (d) If ten or eleven teams from different institutions compete in a regional contest, five teams go to the national contest - (e) If twelve or more teams from different institutions compete in a regional contest, six teams go to the national contest. - 4.
-An institution may enter only one team in the National Collegiate Soils Contest.
-In cases where an eligible team does not wish to compete, the next ranking team or teams will be eligible to represent their region in the national contest.
+Schools may form a multi-institution team composed of students in their region with prior approval of the coaches in that region.
+Schools may participate as either a multi-institution team or a single-institution team, not both.
+When a regional contest is held, multi-institution teams must compete and qualify the same as other teams in the region.
+When no regional contest is held, the regional coaches report to the national contest host which teams qualify to represent their region (see region list in IV.
+B.). - 3.
+The number of teams competing in the National Collegiate Soils Contest from each region shall be determined by the number of schools competing in each regional contest.
+Each multi-university team counts as one "institution" for the purpose of determining the number of teams from each region competing at the National contest.
+The number of teams from each region shall be determined as follows: - (a) If three or fewer teams from different institutions compete in a regional contest, all teams go to the national contest. - (b) If four to seven teams from different institutions compete in a regional contest, three teams go to the national contest. - (c) If eight to twelve teams from different institutions compete in a regional contest, four teams go to the national contest. - (d) If thirteen or more teams from different institutions compete in a regional contest, five teams go to the national contest.

-- 5. If a regional contest is not held, the region may send up to two teams selected by any means agreeable with the team coaches in the region. - 6.
-The host institution cannot enter a team in the National Collegiate Soils Contest. - 7.
-International participation in regional and national soil judging contests shall be encouraged by the National Collegiate Soils Contest Committee of the American Society of Agronomy/Soil Science Society of America, which is authorized to waive or adjust rules or restrictions for eligible institutions outside the United States.
+- 4. A college or university may enter only one team in the National Collegiate Soil Judging Contest.
+In case an eligible team does not wish to compete, the next ranking team or teams will be eligible to represent their region in the national contest. - 5.
+If a regional contest is not held, the region may select one or two teams by any means agreeable with the team coaches in the region. - 6 The host institution cannot enter a team in the National Collegiate Soil Judging Contest. - 7.
+International participation in the national soil judging contest shall be encouraged by the National Soil Judging Contest Committee (AS425), which is authorized to waive or adjust rules or restrictions for eligible teams from institutions outside the United States.

-B. TEAM MEMBERS
+B. Team Members